svanherk/brightspace-integration/README.md

 This will ensure that the LP (and new CD builds) are using the latest version of BSI.

+*If you make a PR that bumps the BSI version past another open PR (that also bumped the BSI version) please add the owner of the PR whose version you passed as a reviewer to your PR as well as their reviewers, and coordinate with them to ensure that any Core LMS PRs corresponding to the BSI changes are accounted for.
+Thank you!*

 ## Contributing
 Contributions are welcome, please submit a pull request!